Baqend/guide/src/index.md

 ## Sorting

 It is possible to sort the query result for one or more attributes.
-The query builder can be used to set after which attributes the result shall be sorted.
-Let's sort our query results by name:
+The query builder can be used to specify which attributes shall be used for sorting.
+Let's sort our query result by name:
 ```js
 DB.Todo.find()
   .matches('name', /^My Todo/)